eni-ro/rAthenaItemDBScriptEditor/README.md

 5. Select `Inject Script` button to overwrite your ItemDB file

 ## History
+* v0.7
+  * Fix file corruption when injecting
+  * Add some scripts

 * v0.6
-  * Fixe GDK error asserted when selecting a parameter
+  * Fix GDK error asserted when selecting a parameter

 * v0.5
   * Fix corrupting yaml file when injecting script is blank